MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/tenant-apps-catalog-teams.md

 ## Publish an app in the tenant app catalog from the Teams client

 > [!NOTE]
 > These steps describe how to publish an app by using the Teams client.
-You can also publish an app by using the **Manage apps** page in the Microsoft Teams admin center.
+You can also publish an app on the **Manage apps** page in the Microsoft Teams admin center.
 To learn more, see [Manage apps in Teams](manage-apps.md).

 ### Get a Teams app package